shyamrana123/A-B-testing/README.md

 ## Hypothesis testing: Statically proved through analysis

-COMPLETION RATE
+COMPLETION RATE:

 H0: The completion rate is lower for the new interface.
 H1: The completion rate is higher for new interface.

 P-value:  2.35e^-69 (We reject the null hypothesis.)

-TIME SPENT ON EACH STEP
+TIME SPENT ON EACH STEP:

 H0: Average time spent on the steps is longer on new interface.
 H1: Average time spent on the steps is shorter on new interface.